jrminter/tips/README.md

 **First**, some quickies:

+1. CDC Corona Virus Recommendations

+   > The CDC recommends washing with soap and water for at least 20 seconds after
+   > using the bathroom, before eating and after blowing your nose or sneezing.
+It
+   > also advises not to touch your eyes, nose and mouth and to clean objects and
+   > surfaces you touch often.
+   >
+   > “These are all things you can do to prevent the spread of pretty much any
+   > respiratory virus,” Brewer said.

-1. Closed captions in CBS All access
+2. Closed captions in CBS All access

    > Go to www.cbs.com.
 Find a *full* episode of a series that you're
    > interested in and click on it.
 To turn the captions on, bring your
    > cursor into the middle of the video to see the menu show up.
 Look
    > for and click on the plus sign for "More" on the lower right hand
    > side, click again on "CC captions" just once.

-2. The **Feynman** technique of learning:
+3. The **Feynman** technique of learning:

     - **Step 1**: Pick and study a topic